Data4Democracy/ethics-resources/README.md

 Data for Democracy partnered with Bloomberg and BrightHive to develop a **code of ethics for data scientists, software developers and data analyzers of all types, (that means you :smile: ) **.
 This code aims to define values and priorities for overall ethical behavior, in order to **guide anyone handling data to be a thoughtful, responsible agent of positive change**.
 The code of ethics is being __developed through a community-driven approach__.

-By hosting discussions among our data-focused community, we hope to better capture the diverse interests, needs, and concerns that are at play in the community, and put together a code that is truly created by the data community, for data the data community.
+By hosting discussions among our data-focused community, we hope to better capture the diverse interests, needs, and concerns that are at play in the community, and put together a code that is truly created by the data community, for the data community.

 Read more [here](http://datafordemocracy.org/projects/ethics.html).